-Please refer to the subsection entitled "Proposal 1 - The Election of One Director - Nominee" and "Proposal 1 - The Election of One Director - Executive Officers" in our Proxy Statement for the 2016 Annual Meeting of Shareholders (the "Proxy Statement") for information about the individuals nominated as directors and about the directors and executive officers of the company.
+Please refer to the subsection entitled "Proposal 1 - The Election of Two Directors - Nominees" and "Proposal 1 - The Election of Two Directors - Executive Officers" in our Proxy Statement for the 2017 Annual Meeting of Shareholders (the "Proxy Statement") for information about the individuals nominated as directors and about the directors and executive officers of the company.
 This information is incorporated into this Item 10 by reference.
 Information regarding compliance by directors and executive officers of the company and owners of more than 10 percent of our common stock with the reporting requirements of Section 16(a) of the Securities Exchange Act of 1934, as amended, is contained under the caption "Section 16(a) Beneficial Ownership Reporting Compliance" in the Proxy Statement.
 This information is incorporated into this Item 10 by reference.
-Information regarding the company's Audit Committee and its composition is contained under the caption "Proposal 1 - The Election of One Director - Nominee" and "Proposal 1 - The Election of One Director - Meetings and Committees of the Board of Directors" in the Proxy Statement.
+Information "Proposal 1 - The Election of Two Directors - Meetings and Committees of the Board of Directors" in the Proxy Statement.
 This information is incorporated into this Item 10 by reference.
+The Election of Two Directors - Nominees" and "Proposal 1 - The Election of Two Directors - Meetings and Committees of the Board of Directors" in the Proxy Statement.
+This Item 10 by reference.